 His legs are stronger and he can coordinate his feet movements more effectively in order to propel a pedal toy slowly along the ground.

-He’ll happily sit on a tricycle and turn the pedals with his feet, moving himself and the toy a few metres forward.
+Your 3 year old will now happily sit on a tricycle and turn the pedals with his feet, moving himself and the toy a few metres forward.
 You may need to remind him to keep the front wheel pointing forwards, however.